Research/Areas of Interest:

 M.A., Free University of Berlin, Berlin, Germany, 1983

-His current interests are mostly driven by changes in the field.
-Three book projects are underway.
-Under contract with The University of Chicago Press, the first project addresses the shifting meanings and debates around the notion of African art.
+My most recent book projects are driven by changes in the field.
+Three books are underway.
+The first one is under contract with the University of Chicago Press and addresses the shifting meanings and debates around the notion of African art.
 It asks how the study of African art has changed since its inception in the late 19th century.
 The answer is a story about the making, remaking, and unmaking of African art as a field of study.
-The second project results from a fellowship and conference at the Getty Institute in Los Angeles on art and anthropology.
-Co-edited with Joseph Imorde from the University of Siegen / Germany and under contract with Getty Publications, the volume interrogates the complex relationship of art history and anthropology during the entangled periods of modernism and colonialism.
+The second book is under contract with Getty Publications and results from a fellowship and conference at the Getty Institute in Los Angeles on art and anthropology.
+Co-edited with Joseph Imorde from the Kunsthochschue Weissensee in Berlin / Germany, the volume interrogates the complex relationship of art history and anthropology during the entangled periods of modernism and colonialism.
 The third project results from a conference in Accra, Ghana.
-Under contract with Routledge and co-edited with Ray Silverman and George Abungu, the volume explores the role of African national museums in the context of the current debates on restitution and decolonization.
+Co-edited with Ray Silverman and George Abungu, the volume explores the role of African national museums in the context of the current debates on restitution and decolonization.
+The volume came out in 2021 with Routledge.